 By submitting this form, I agree that Bryan University may contact me regarding educational services via email, telephone, text message, or automated technology at the email address and phone numbers provided.
 I understand this consent is not required to enroll.
 For more information, please call: 1-888-768-6861.

-Careers for Medical and Health Services Managers, Public Health Professionals, and Clinical Data Managers are expected to grow 11 percent or higher, which is much faster than average, through the year 2028.1
+Careers for Medical and Health Services Managers, Public Health Professionals, and Clinical Data Managers are expected to grow 10% to 15% percent or higher, which is faster than average, through the year 2030.1

 With a Bachelor of Science in Healthcare Administration (BSHA) from Bryan University, you’ll gain a unique competitive edge and prepare for a fulfilling career in one of the fastest-growing industries.

 More than ever before, the healthcare and public health sectors need skilled administrators, managers, and analysts who have the right skills to improve the patient experience, enhance population health, and reduce healthcare costs.

 Earning your bachelor’s degree now means you’ll be ready for the jobs of the future.

 As a graduate of the bachelor’s degree program, you’ll have the advanced knowledge and skillset to be job-ready for a variety of career opportunities2 such as: